crashoverride777/swifty-ads/README.md

 Ads.sharedInstance.delegate = self
 ```

+- To add more custom Ads simply create a new struct called CustomAd2 with the new properties and than go to the method

+    Ads.sharedInstance.showInterAd...

+and see the comments I made.

 # When you go Live

 - Step 1: If you havent used iAds before make sure your account is set up for iAds.
 You mainly have to sign an agreement in your developer account. (https://developer.apple.com/iad/)